 Creating a segmentation strategy for your brand is an essential part of modern, data-driven marketing.
 Your segmentation strategy will vary depending on the industry you're in.
 It should be considered as you develop your brand voice and tone and choose tactics such as social media posts, advertisements, and email campaigns.

-To create a segmentation strategy that works for you, consider the following:
+To create a segmentation strategy that works for you, think about the following:

 - Who is my audience (age range/gender/socioeconomic status)?